 - The first, OCR Creative iMedia allows students really to harness their creative potential.
 It's a vocational course that places production at the heart of everything we do.
-Students will learn about practical production techniques using software like Photoshop (images), Premiere (video), Unity (games design) and Maya (3D modelling).
+Students will learn about practical production techniques using software like Photoshop (images), Premiere (video), Unity (games design) and Adobe Animate/Maya (2D/3D animation).
 They also learn about the principles behind working in one of London's many creative industries, including how to plan for big production projects.
-The course is 75% coursework and 25% exam. - The second, GCSE film studies allows student with the specific love of film to explore their interest at a specialist level.
+The course is 60% coursework and 40% exam. - The second, GCSE Film Studies allows student with the specific love of film to explore their interest at a specialist level.
 The course is more analytical and asks big questions like how filmmakers make their audiences feel different things, how you can tell the same story in different ways, and how different groups (e.g. women and teenagers) are represented on film.
 The course is 70% exam and 30% coursework.

-Both courses are equally, fully accredited and count towards important milestones like sixth form entry and university places.
-In Year 9, students will study a combined foundation course for both subjects and - in conversation with parents and teachers - students will then be placed in either OCR Creative iMedia or GCSE film studies for the start of Year 10.
+Both courses are equally, fully accredited and count towards important milestones like Sixth Form entry and University places, as well as key markers like Progress 8 and Attainment 8.
+In Year 9, students will study a combined foundation course for both subjects and - in conversation with parents and teachers - students will then be placed in either OCR Creative iMedia or GCSE Film Studies for the start of Year 10.